awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-payload-encodings-configure-with-control-service-api.md

 ## Configure Response Payload Conversions<a name="api-gateway-payload-encodings-setup-with-api-set-integration-response-encoding"></a>

-If the client accepts the result as a binary blob instead of a Base64\-encoded payload returned from the endpoint, set the `contentHandling` property of the `IntegrationResponse` resource to `CONVERT_TO_BINARY` by submitting a `PATCH` request, as shown next:
+If the client accepts the result as a binary blob instead of a base64\-encoded payload returned from the endpoint, set the `contentHandling` property of the `IntegrationResponse` resource to `CONVERT_TO_BINARY`\.
+To do this, submit a `PATCH` request, as follows:

 ```
 PATCH /restapis/<restapi_id>/resources/<resource_id>/methods/<http_method>/integration/responses/<status_code>